huaminghuangtw/Evergreen-Notes/Permanent-Notes/fear.md

 ---

-If you can't beat the fear, do it scared.
+If you can’t beat the fear, do it scared.

 ---

-If we're controlled by fear, we're in the mode of ignorance.
+If we’re controlled by fear, we’re in the mode of ignorance.

 ---